Miners will battle resource grabs - Glencore

 Major miners across the sector have been reviewing their investment in major greenfield projects, as they come under pressure from shareholders to do a better job of balancing investment in growth and returns for investors.

-Swiss-based Glencore is currently seeking shareholder backing for a $37 billion (22.89 billion pounds) takeover of Xstrata.
+Swiss-based Glencore is currently seeking shareholder backing for a $37 billion takeover of Xstrata.
 The structure of the deal requires 75 percent of shareholders excluding Glencore to approve it.

 Glasenberg said that the deal was broadly supported but that shareholder demands were not yet resolved.